 As an intermediate holding company there are no principal risks or uncertainties other than the recoverability of amounts owed by Group undertakings.
-The principal risks and uncertainties faced by the Group headed by Project Steel Topco Limited ("the Group") are outlined in the financial statements of Project Steel Topco Limited.
-This includes an assessment of Brexit and COVID-19 implications, there is not viewed to be any standalone impact upon the Company.
+The principal risks and uncertainties faced by the Group headed by Project Steel Topco Limited ('the Group') are outlined in the financial statements of Project Steel Topco Limited.

-Financial key performance indicators
+Key performance indicators

-As an intermediate holding company producing services to other group companies there are no financial key performance indicators utilised.
+As an intermediate holding company there are no financial key performance indicators utilised.